fstarnaud/ozp-documentation-wiki/Iteration-28.md

 ### UI/UX
 * UX Support on-going development
+* Future features:
   * Investigate implementing responsiveness across the platform to allow for a clean display on all screen sizes
+  * Shared Dashboards
+  * Alerts

 ### Outreach
 * Continue to assist RB folks (Brian, Elliot)